salesforce/lwc-rfcs/text/0000-light-dom.md

 export default [stylesheet];
 ```

-the CSS output of which when evaulated as follows:
+which when evaulated as follows:

 ```js
 const macroSelector = isMacroElement ? `[${tokens.hostAttribute}]` : '';